tidymodels/infer/figs/paper/paper.md

 + `get_p_value()` calculates a p-value via the juxtaposition of the test statistic and null distribution.
 + `get_confidence_interval()` calculates a confidence interval via the juxtaposition of the test statistic and null distribution.

-Beyond this, the package offers
+Beyond this, the package offers:

 * methods for inference using theory-based distributions
 * shorthand wrappers for common statistical tests using tidy data